 How Do I Know if I Have a Wrongful Termination Claim?

-You May Have a Wrongful Termination Claim If…
+Four Questions To Assess If You Have a Wrongful Termination Claim

 To assess whether you may have a wrongful termination claim, ask yourself the following four questions.
-If you think the answer is “yes,” the best course of action is to consult an employment lawyer with experience helping employees with wrongful termination lawsuits.
+If you think the answer to any of them is “yes,” the best course of action is to consult a wrongful termination lawyer.

 The burden of proof is on the employee for breach of contract claims involving both implied and regular employment contracts.
-If you suspect your employer breached a contract, consult an employment law attorney who can review the employment agreement and other relevant documents to assess your claim.
+If you suspect your employer breached a contract, consult an employment law attorney.
+They can review the employment agreement and other relevant documents to assess your claim.

-Federal and state anti-discrimination laws prohibit employers from taking adverse employment actions against employees because of their membership in a protected class, including their race, ethnicity, sex, gender identity, sexual orientation, pregnancy status, marital status, national origin, religion, age, and disability.
+Federal and state anti-discrimination laws prohibit employers from taking adverse employment actions against workers due to their membership in a protected class.
+Anti-discrimination protected classes include race, ethnicity, sex, gender identity, sexual orientation, pregnancy, national origin, religion, age, and disability.

 Proving Discrimination Can Be Challenging

 Depending on the statute under which you plan to bring a lawsuit, you may be required to first file a discrimination claim with a federal or state government agency.
-For example, under Title VII of the Civil Rights Act of 1964, employees must file a discrimination claim with the Equal Employment Opportunity Commission (EEOC) before taking legal action against their employer.
+Under Title VII of the Civil Rights Act of 1964, employees must file a discrimination complaint with the Equal Employment Opportunity Commission (EEOC) before taking legal action against their employer.

 It’s unlawful for an employer to fire you in retaliation for engaging in legally protected activities, such as reporting a violation of public policy or complaining about something in the workplace, says White.